Share

 While traditional project management uses a top-down work planning approach, you’ll need to adopt a collaborative approach with iterative project management.

-Get the people involved in tasks to actively make the decisions on planning the work and setting goals for each iteration.
+Get people involved in tasks to actively make the decisions on planning the work and setting goals for each iteration.
 Not only does this approach encourage ownership of tasks and motivate the team member to deliver on what they intended, but it also provides a more accurate estimate of timelines, resource availability, and any task dependencies that may affect progress, minimizing the risk of inaccuracies during the planning process.

 3. Distribute and manage team workloads.